-Aquaji plays a video stream and interprets images in real time.
+Aquaji plays a video stream and interprets images in real-time.
 It only interprets the data within each image, but it does not record or save any visual content.
 As soon as a person is detected, the software feeds a virtual digital counter stored in RAM that is constituted exclusively of aggregated data.
 At no time can this data identify a specific person.

 When using the occupancy time feature, a unique virtual fingerprint is briefly recorded and stored.
-This is a unique key assigned to each person expressed as an alpha numeric string, and this key is accurate to 80%.
+This is a unique key assigned to each person expressed as an alpha-numeric string, and this key is accurate to 80%.
 When a person is identified in this way, their fingerprint is stored in the device’s random-access memory.
-The data is deleted when they leave the monitored space, or within 23 hours of entry.
+The data is deleted when they leave the monitored space or within 23 hours of entry.

 When enabled, the employee detection feature is subject to each person’s agreement.
 Most often, a clause to this effect will be added to the employment contract.

 The software sends the aggregated data to a server at regular intervals and users can view the data in a graphical format.
 This user interface also lets some users view the video stream on-site.
-When a person is detected, their faces are automatically blurred, so people can’t be identified or recognized.
+When a person is detected, their face are automatically blurred, so people can’t be identified or recognized.